-2.6 In what year was Applicant's entity founded?
+2.6 In what year was Applicant founded?

-2.7 Upload Certificate(s) of Insurance to verify that you maintain the following Insurance Requirements:
+2.7 Upload Certificates of Insurance to verify that Applicant maintains the following insurance:

-Commercial General Liability Limit of not less than \$1,000,000 per occurrence/ \$2,000,000 general aggregate Comprehensive Business Limit of not less than 1,000,000 per accident Automobile Liability Employers Liability Insurance Limits of not less than \$1,000,000 per accident for bodily injury by accident and \$1,000,000 per employee for bodily injury by disease and \$1,000,000 disease policy limit. , , Umbrella Policy An amount not less than \$10,000,000 per occurrence and in the aggregate Crime Coverage At such levels reasonably determined by Contractor to cover occurrences Professional Liability or Errors Coverage of not less than \$1,000,000 per claim/ and Omissions and Onlissions \$2,000,000 general aggregate.
-Statutory CA's Workers' Provide Proof of Coverage Compensation Coverage
+Commercial General Liability Limit of not less than \$1,000,000 per occurrence/ \$2,000,000 general aggregate Comprehensive Business Automobile Liability Limit of not less than 1,000,000 per accident Employers Liability Insurance Limits of not less than \$1,000,000 per accident for bodily injury by accident and \$1,000,000 per employee for bodily injury by disease and \$1,000,000 disease policy limit.
+Umbrella Policy An amount not less than \$10,000,000 per occurrence and in the aggregate Crime Coverage At such levels reasonably determined by Contractor to cover occurrences Professional Liability or Errors and Omissions Coverage of not less than \$1,000,000 per claim/ \$2,000,000 general aggregate.
+Statutory CA's Workers' Compensation Coverage Provide Proof of Coverage

-If your organization does not carry the coverage/limits listed above, please provide an explanation why your organization has elected not to carry each coverage/limit.
-Single, Radio group.
-1: Yes,
+If Applicant's organization does not carry the coverages or limits listed above, provide an explanation why Applicant has elected not to carry each coverage or limit.
+Single, Pull-down list.